 Say 5 things you can see, 4 things you can touch, 3 things you can hear, 2 things you can smell, and one thing you can taste.

 Thankfully, I saw my PCP and started seeing a psychologist shortly after my first panic attack.
-We discussed my family history, my lifelong struggles with anxiety, and everything that was happening in my life and decided that medication was the right choice for me at that time.
-I am extremely thankfully that I had established a medication routine and routine checkups when I had that attack because little did I a know that August 2017 was nothing yet.
+We discussed my family history, my lifelong struggles with anxiety, and everything that was happening in my life, and decided that medication was the right choice for me at that time.
+I am extremely thankful that I had established a medication routine and routine checkups when I had that attack because little did I know that August 2017 was nothing yet.

-In December 2017 I went to a painting event where I picked to paint the mantra JUST BREATHE on a piece of wood and since that day it has been in my bathroom and is a daily reminder as I get ready to just breathe.
-Before my first panic attack I would have thought that mantra was silly, who does not know how to breathe, who needs to be reminded to breathe?
+In December 2017, I went to a painting event where I picked to paint the mantra BREATHE on a piece of wood, and since that day, it has been in my bathroom and is a daily reminder as I get ready to breathe.
+Before my first panic attack, I would have thought that mantra was silly; who does not know how to breathe?
+Who needs to be reminded to breathe?
 But then I did.
 I needed a reminder to breathe in a moment of pure panic.

-Since that day I have also treated myself to a MantraBand bracelet with BREATHE written boldly across my wrist.
-Sometimes we all need a minute’s reminder and I enjoy that I can have something to
+Since that day, I have also treated myself to a MantraBand bracelet with BREATHE written boldly across my wrist.
+Sometimes we all need a minute’s reminder, and I enjoy having something to

-wear that I can see in when that moment strikes.
+wear that I can see when that moment strikes.
 Sometimes we all need to take a minute and reminder ourselves that it will be okay.
-As John Lennon one said, “Everything will be okay in the end.
-If it’s not the okay, it is not the end”.
+As John Lennon once said, “Everything will be okay in the end.
+If it’s not okay, it is not the end”.